nonbunrah/sql-books/README.md

 Remember to commit your code often through this exercise and as much as possible try to complete the steps without looking at the provided code.
 Forcing yourself to do the hard work of research, testing, and debugging will pay off in the short and long-term.
 Have fun!

-# Sprint 1 - mongoDB & mongoose
+# Sprint 1 - Express & sqlite3

 ## 0. Set up your app